 You're torn between OpenVPN and WireGuard for your self-hosted VPN on Contabo (or Hetzner, OVH).
-You read "WireGuard is faster" everywhere without ever seeing a verifiable number or understanding why.
-This technical comparison settles it: we look at the crypto under the hood, the handshake mechanics, the kernel vs userspace impact, mobile battery consumption, audit history — and we finish with 100 reproducible iperf3 runs on the same VPS.
+You read "WireGuard is faster" everywhere without ever understanding why.
+This technical comparison settles it: we look at the crypto under the hood, the handshake mechanics, the kernel vs userspace impact, mobile battery consumption and audit history - and we give you the reproducible iperf3 procedure so you can verify the difference on your own VPS.

-Spoiler: WireGuard wins on every measurable axis.
+Spoiler: WireGuard wins on essentially every axis.
 OpenVPN keeps two legitimate niches.

 Architecture and crypto primitives